tnzx-project/tnzx-pool-demo/TECHNICAL_GUIDE.md

 # Technical Guide — VS3 Pool Demo

 This document is for technically qualified readers who want to understand the pool demo code (`src/stratum-demo.js`).
-For the proxy and V1/V2 steganography, see [`poc/README.md`](poc/README.md).
+For the proxy and V1/V2 encapsulation, see [`poc/README.md`](poc/README.md).

 ---